LEADR-official/leadr-docs/docs/api/reference/auth.md

 filtering by game or status.

 For regular users, account_id is automatically derived from their API key.
-For superadmins, account_id must be explicitly provided as a query parameter.
+For superadmins, account_id is optional - if omitted, returns devices from all accounts.

 Pagination: